albar965/littlenavmap-manual/en/CUSTOMIZE.md

 Single lines can also be deleted and will be restored with the default value when *Little Navmap* is started.

+Keys and values are case sensitive.
+Order in the files is not important if the keys remain in their respective sections.
+The program might reorder the keys when saving or updating the files.

 ## Customizing the GUI

 Only two user interface styles can be customized.
 These are `Fusion` and `Night` and can be found in the dialog `Options` on tab `User Interface`.
 These styles are available on all operating systems.